 (Costing not less than everything)

 And the fire and the rose are one.

-And I was reminded too how we take water for granted in this country, despite the debates and protests and arguments we had about water charges.
+And I was reminded too how we take water for granted in this country, despite the water shortages we suffered, north and south, just four months ago at height of winter.
 We use it freely.
 We baulk at any efforts to charge us for it in restaurants.
-It was interesting at the time how the great political battle we had then was not over the cost of recapitalising the banks but on the follow-up to introducing water charges.
+I can imagine that the great political battle in a few years to come may not be over the cost of recapitalising the banks but on the follow-up to introducing water charges.

 We take water for granted at the moment.
-But our water crises are created precisely because we take water for granted.
-They are not caused by us using too much water, but by us wasting too much water, mainly through not maintaining the pipes that bring water from our lakes and rivers to our homes, factories, offices and schools.
+But last winter’s water crisis was created precisely because we take water for granted.
+It was not caused by us using too much water, but by us wasting too much water, mainly through not maintaining the pipes that bring water from our lakes and rivers to our homes, factories, offices and schools.

 If we do not remedy this soon – and it can only be remedied through political will, political action and public spending – then we face a series of major water crises, every year, each winter and each summer.

-If this problem is not addressed, the cost of supplying accessing water, like all taxation, will rise steadily, drip-drip-drip, that people will be cut off, that major health problems will arise.
-Profit, not health and cleanliness, could soon become the primary motive for supplying water.
+If this problem is not addressed, and water charges are introduced, then we can be sure, that like all taxation, those charges will rise steadily, drip-drip-drip, that people will be cut off, that major health problems will arise.
+Profit, not health and cleanliness, will soon become the primary motive for supplying water.

 At present, this may appear to be a prospect so dismal that it is almost a fantasy of Orwellian dimensions.
-But it can come about through our own complacency, our own carelessness, the way we continue to think that water … well … that water is going to continue flowing freely, in saecula saeculorum (εἰς τοὺς αἰῶνας τῶν αἰώνων, eis toùs aionas ton aiṓnōn, Philippians 4: 20).
+But it can come about through our own complacency, our own carelessness, the way we continue to think that water … well … that water is going to continue flowing freely, in saecula saeculorum.

 Why do we take water for granted?